Production Coordinators

 Local Vendor Network

-Here is what we have to work with.
-Our coordinators keep deep relationships with Japanese vendors, rental houses, and service providers across Tokyo, Osaka, Kyoto.
-They know who delivers on time, who gives the best rates, and how to source specialized gear locally.
+Our coordinators hold deep ties with Japanese vendors, rental houses, and suppliers across Tokyo, Osaka, Kyoto.
+They know who delivers on time, who gives the best rates, and how to find special gear nearby.

 02.